Yep, I did it and had Missy tested with Pet Medella’s Bioenergetic Scan!

 I plan to get an analysis of MY very own health (human scans cost $195).
 While I don’t suffer from a chronic illness (that I know of!), I have noticed that my body does better on some foods than on others.

-I did, for example, notice that I feel much better after having eliminated milk with cereal and (greek) yogurt from my life.
-I used to love both, but always felt horribly bloated after consuming them.
+I did, for example, notice that I feel much better after removing milk with cereal and (greek) yogurt from my life.
+I used to love both, but always felt horribly bloated after I ate them.

 Have you considered scanning your dog for nutritional and/or environmental sensitivities?
 As always, we’d love to hear from you in our comment section!